1 / 10

 There are a few other tell-tale signs that you’re sitting in a Honda rather than a Volkswagen.
 The shiny silver switches for things like the volume control and climate control might look swish, but they feel a bit naff to use.
 Little effort has been made to jazz up the staid plastics around the electric window buttons on the door cards, either.

 It’s generally a very well-finished cabin, although it is spec-dependent.
-You’ll need to look for an SR model for soft leather interior panels and the smart black fabric/leather upholstery, while only top-spec EX models come with a leather-wrapped steering wheel and gear selector.
-Without these features, the basic SE model feels a bit drab.
+You’ll need to look for a Honda Jazz SR for soft leather interior panels and the smart black fabric/leather upholstery, while only top-spec Jazz EX models come with a leather-wrapped steering wheel and gear selector.
+Without these features, the basic Honda Jazz SE feels a bit drab.

 Infotainment: touchscreen, USB, nav and stereo in the Honda Jazz